katherinemumu/ImageRepo/README.md

 The user interface can definitely be improved.

 In addition:
-- option to upload mnultiple files
+- option to upload multiple files
 - view images by recently uploaded/oldest uploads
 - ability to favourite images
 - ability to delete images